Steeven9/Jung/README.md

 # Jung
-Bachelor Project at USI, Lugano
+Bachelor Project at USI, Lugano.

+A tool for Instrumentation and Performance Analysis of Distributed Systems based on [Freud](https://github.com/usi-systems/freud) and [gRPC](https://grpc.io).

 ## Install gRPC